Martha Poland Thurston

 Martha Poland Thurston (née, Poland; May 12, 1849 - March 14, 1898) was a 19th-century American social leader, philanthropist, and writer.
-She was a great traveler and was also was identified with charity.
+She was a great traveler and was also identified with charity.
 She served as vice-president of the Daughters of the American Revolution (DAR).

 Early life and education

 Martha Lydia Poland was born in Morrisville, Vermont, May 12, 1849.
 Her father, Col. Luther Poland, one of three brothers distinguished for public service and ability, was the son of Deacon Luther Poland, a Vermont pioneer.
 Her uncle, Luke P. Poland, was a United States Senator and Member of Congress for a number of years, and for nearly a quarter of a century was Chief Justice of the Vermont Supreme Court.
 The family was among the original and uncompromising abolitionists.
 Her mother, whose maiden name was Clara M. Bennett, was of New England stock, her ancestors having been among the first settlers of Vermont.

 Her parents moved to Viroqua, Wisconsin in 1854 when she was five years old, where she was reared.
 Her school-life did not commence until she was twelve years of age, and was completed just after her twentieth birthday.
 During that time, she taught several country and city schools, and showed a marked talent and scholarship.
 Her essays were characterized by literary ability.
 In 1867, the family returned to Madison, where Martha completed her education in the University of Wisconsin.